simonpoole/OpeningHoursParser/README.md

 Besides some unit tests, we run the parser on ~160'000 and compare with previous output to detect any changes in behaviour.
 If you are running these on windows, you may need to add
 ``org.gradle.jvmargs=-Dfile.encoding=UTF-8``
 to your gradle.properties to force correct use of the UTF-8 encoded test input.

+## Building

+The project uses [gradle](https://gradle.org/) for building.
+Standard gradle tasks for the java plugin can be found here [https://docs.gradle.org/current/userguide/java_plugin.html](https://docs.gradle.org/current/userguide/java_plugin.html).
+They can be invoked on the command line by running ``gradlew`` or ``gradlew.bat`` with the name of the task, for example
+``gradlew jar`` to create the jar archive.

+Note: the project has no runtime dependencies and the jar file resulting from the build process is self sufficient.